thepeteriley/gfort2py/tests/README.md

 # How many tests do we actually?

-The main difficulty in writing gfort2py is handling ths head number of combinations of options that are available in Fortran code.
+The main difficulty in writing gfort2py is handling this head number of combinations of options that are available in Fortran code.
 If we consider a simple integer: How many different ways can we declare an integer?

-First we must consider where the integer is declared:
+First, we must consider where the integer is declared:

 - module variable
 - dummy argument to a procedure